Siamese Cat vs. Persian Cat: Get to Know the Right Cat for You

 Grooming

-Siamese cats are a breed of a house cat that is known for its two coats of fur – one on the top and one on the bottom.
+Siamese cats are a breed of house cat that is known for its two coats of fur – one on the top and one on the bottom.
 Siamese cats need regular brushing, especially if they get dirty, and regular combing to keep their coat in good condition.

 They can also get along well with other pets, provided they’re introduced slowly and given enough time to adjust.
-However, siameses may be more vocal than some other breeds and require special attention regarding their noise levels.
+However, siameses may be more vocal than other breeds and require special attention regarding their noise levels.

 Health